openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 #### Add Worker Node from Hub

-After deploying a cluster with Assisted Installer, I can add workers from bare metal hardware on day two using a similar workflow and tool set.
-I can either obtain the discovery live ISO and use my own methods to boot it, or I can use the baremetal-operator to boot the live ISO automatically.
+After deploying a cluster with Assisted Installer, I can add workers from bare metal hardware on day two using a similar agent-based workflow and tool set.

+#### Run Agent via Boot It Yourself

+Whether you are creating a new cluster or adding nodes to an existing cluster, the workflow starts by booting a discovery ISO on a host so that it runs the Agent.
+Many users have their own methods for booting ISOs on hardware.
+The Assisted Service must be able to create a discovery ISO that users can take and boot on hardware with their own methods.

+#### Run Agent via Automation

+Many users will want an integrated end-to-end experience where they describe hardware and expect it to automatically boot an appropriate discovery ISO without needing to provide their own mechanism for booting ISOs.

 ### Implementation Details/Notes/Constraints